abhiraj-ku/mkPanelImages/README.md

 ### Credits

-This project was inspired by the work of [Nadim Kobeissi](https://github.com/nadimkobeissi/mkbsd), who reverse-engineered MKBHD's app and created a JavaScript file that enables image downloading.
-Special thanks for making this project possible!
+This project was inspired by the work of [Nadim Kobeissi](https://github.com/nadimkobeissi/mkbsd), who created JavaScript file that enables image downloading.